 Bel

-I was diagnosed with PBC back in 2012 and then progressed to stage 4, the most advanced stage.
+My name is Bel.
+I was diagnosed with primary biliary cholangitis (PBC) back in 2012 and then progressed to the most advanced stage.
 I am grateful that I recently received a liver transplant.
 Despite every challenge, I’m focused on doing everything I can to live life to the fullest and be a great mother to my daughter.

 The reason I decided to share my story is because I want people to know that PBC affects Latinas, too.
 I was born in the Dominican Republic, and even though I’ve lived many places around the world, I think my heritage is a strong part of who I am.